-A Lawyer’s Guide to Legal Interpretation Services for Arbitrations and Civil Depositions
+A Lawyer’s Guide to Legal Interpretation Services for Civil Depositions and Arbitration

 The skillful arbitration and deposition interpreting services are both a craft and an art.
 In the 1964 Cold War drama, Fail-Safe, Henry Fonda plays a U.S. President who must avoid all-out nuclear war by convincing the Soviet Premier that U.S. bombers had been mistakenly sent to attack Moscow with nuclear weapons.
 By his side at the hotline is his Russian interpreter, a young Larry Hagman.
 As Fonda prepares to make the call, he briefs his interpreter: